 We are honored to welcome the 2020 Marian Stanley Tucker Guest Lecturer, Awadagin Pratt, a great favorite on college and university performing arts series and a strong advocate of music education.
 Pratt participates in numerous residency and outreach activities wherever he appears; these activities may include master classes, children's recitals, play/talk demonstrations and question/answer sessions for students of all ages.
 Mr. Pratt will teach a masterclass for college students at USC and pre-college students studying with members of SCMTA and will have an open conversation about music, his teachers, and his own path the led to among other successes his performances in the White House.
-These events will take place Wednesday, June 17th, at 4:30 pm in the Recital Hall of USC School of Music.
+These events will take place Thursday, June 18 at 10 AM and and 4:30 PM in the U of SC School of Music Recital Hall.

 The purpose of the Marian Stanley Tucker Lecture Series is to serve as an outreach program for professional piano teachers and connoisseurs of piano as part of the Southeastern Piano Festival at the University of South Carolina School of Music.
 Through the establishment of an endowed Marian Stanley Tucker fund, the Southeastern Piano Festival can now offer free educational workshops with some of the most revered and well-respected authorities on piano and piano pedagogy in the country.